Cairns Hockey Association | BDO Aspire Indigenous Hockey Programs

 Cairns Hockey Indigenous Programs have been integrated into the Cairns Hockey 2020 Strategic Plans and form part of their social responsibility strategy.
 In addition, they link with education and training programs, modified competition and pathways and partnerships.

 Cairns Hockey has developed specific programs, practices and policies around which the indigenous programs would be supported.
 The budgets and acquittal processes are all transparent through Cairns Hockey.

 Aspire to be Deadly | Hockey Programs

-Cairns Hockey was active during 2015 in delivering a number of programs across the region to support the Aspire to be Deadly Hockey Program.
+Cairns Hockey was active during 2017 delivering a number of programs across the region to support the Aspire to be Deadly Hockey Program.
 We

 - Deliver into Cape York

 - Deliver into Torres Strait Islands

 Cairns Hockey has a Program Manager, who has valuable experience in delivering into remote and indigenous communities, as well as a Regional Hockey Program Coordinator, with extensive experience in engaging, developing and delivering modified hockey programs, designed to broaden participation, build talent and create pathways.
 There is also a young Development Officer, who is trained to deliver community support programs, using hockey as the vehicle to drive positive social changes.

 Aspire to be Deadly | Incorporates

 - Mentor Programs